 The Darrell Posey Fellowship Program also awards Small Grants to support Indigenous and community groups addressing traditional resource and other rights issues.
 The incorporation of Small Grants into the Fellowship Program reflects the widespread need for small, strategic sums to fill gaps in funding, respond to crises, or catalyze resource management change or institutional development.
 Small Grants are $5,000 per year for two years.

-Dzomo la Mupo unites seven minority indigenous clans in Venda region, in rural Limpopo Province, South Africa.
-This small, community-based movement was established in 2009.
-It is formed mainly by women elders, makhadzis, who are traditionally custodians of the sacred sites and responsible for cultural practices for their protection.
-The domain of the makhadzis also includes the gardens or muse, and the knowledge of planting, harvesting and seed saving.
-Dzomo la Mupo was established in 2009.
-Already the local communities have improved food production, recuperated lost seeds, and started a tree nursery for income-generation and to reforest the riverbanks and degenerated sacred sites.
-Dzomo la Mupo is especially concerned for the protection of Venda’s network of sacred forests.
-This has taken them court, in their efforts to protect Phiphidi sacred waterfall and forest.
-With the Darrell Posey Fellowship small grant they will help document cultural knowledge and establish the traditional boundaries of three sacred forests, so that these sites may be registered under the South African Heritage Resources Act.
+Dzomo la Mupo (South Africa, 2012-2014) is a small, community-based movement uniting seven minority indigenous clans in Venda region, rural Limpopo Province, South Africa.
+Established in 2009, it is formed mainly by women elders, makhadzis, the traditional custodians of Venda’s network of sacred forests.
+Their domain extends to the gardens or muse, and therefore to the knowledge of planting, harvesting and seed saving Their efforts to protect the Phiphidi sacred waterfall and forest has taken them to the courts and have worked to support improved community food production, recovery of lost seeds, and reforestation of riverbanks and degraded sacred sites.
+The Darrell Posey Fellowship small grant allowed them to document cultural knowledge and establish the traditional boundaries of three sacred forests, so that these sites may be registered under the South African Heritage Resources Act.